You cant quite see both our missions in one shot of the globe. Micronesia is a bit further on the right, Romania a bit further on the upper left. |

 "And again I say unto you, my friends, for from henceforth I shall call you friends, it is expedient that I give unto you this commandment, that ye become even as my friends in days when I was with them, traveling to preach the gospel in my power."

-We need to become Christs friends by reciprocating back to Him what He already does for us.
+We need to become Christs friends by reciprocating back to Him what He already does for us.1) Walk and talk with Christ.

 2) Be willing to see yourself as He does.